Struggling to get interviews?

 5. Skills

-While none of these resume sections are required, they can help paint a fuller picture of who you are and what value you’ll bring to the organization if hired.
+While none of these sections are required, they show your full qualifications and the value you’ll bring to the organization.

 One of the best ways to make your resume is by filling out one of our free resume templates.
 All our templates are designed by experts and free to download for Microsoft Word or Google Docs.

-Many professions, such as personal trainers, coaches, or teachers, require outside training to be considered qualified for their jobs.
-So it makes sense to include certifications on a resume.
+Many professions, such as personal trainers, coaches, or teachers, require specific training, so it makes sense to include a certifications section on your resume.

-Here’s an example of an RN license on a nursing resume:
+Here’s an example of a license on a registered nurse (RN) resume:

-Language skills can be a huge asset in many professions that require you to work with international customers and clients.
+Language skills are an asset in many professions that require you to work with international customers and clients.

 Typically, listing your foreign language abilities in your resume’s skills section will suffice, but if you really want to draw attention to it, consider making a dedicated “Languages” section.